PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-09 10:04:54
+Last updated: 2024-04-09 10:06:07
-Random Quote: Reality is more than neurons firing around in your brain.
-Reality is not what's on the inside.
-It's what's happening on the outside. - Daniel Solace
+Random Quote: What's in the box?
+What's in the box?
+WHAT'S IN THE BOX?
+Right?
+Brad pitt?
+Seven? - Robin Scherbatsky